MicrocontrollersDev/Alternatives/SkyblockExtras.md

 - **Blatantly steals from Patcher**
     - When patcher 1.5 was in beta and 1.12 crop hitboxes were added, they were bugged and broken.
 When the SBE developers "made" their version, they somehow managed to produce the exact same bug.
 Moulberry came in and fixed the glitch, resulting in the SBE developers claiming that they "found out" how to fix it.
         - [Side by side code comparison](https://hst.sh/xetawopini.java) showing that the code is now the exact same.
+            - SBE devs claim that they fixed the issue almost immediately.
+However, this point is irrelevant since Patcher had already introduced the original, buggy feature and the patch before SBE had introduced it at all.
     - SBE developers claim that these features are "for people who don't use Patcher".
 However, Patcher is an all-purpose mod that brings many [bug fixes, performance improvements, and QOL features](https://github.com/LunaNotdev/Patcher-Explanation/blob/main/README.md) that everyone should be using regardless.
 - **Blatantly steals from NEU**
     - NEU had originally made a feature that allowed you to re-texture skulls with custom models.
 On the SBE discord, they had expressly stated that they would not be stealing features from other mods and people should not request them to add stolen features.
 Moulberry was annoyed at SBE at the time for blatantly stealing features and was saying on stream he was going to add dungeon puzzle solvers to make SBE useless.
 It was only after that threat that they put out that statement, but when Moulberry decided against dungeon puzzle solvers, they went straight back to stealing.
+        - SBE devs claim that NEU's and SBE's work in different ways.
+Looking at the changelogs and the description for what they do, to me it seems like they both accomplish the same thing, but with NEU allowing for more customizability.
+Since I do not have SBE to see for myself, if anyone would like to show and prove the difference, I will remove this point.
 - **Blatantly steals from Skytils**
     - Added necron phase timers literally the day after Skytils.
 One of the SBE developers also admitted to stalking the [Skytils github repository](https://github.com/Skytils/SkytilsMod).
+        - SBE devs claim that Skytils dev stalk their changelogs.
+However, Skytils devs are banned from the SBE discord server and other servers in which the SBE devs have perms.
 - [**Breaks MC EULA**](https://i.imgur.com/SyNXc9W.png)
     - Mojang can take down the mod at any time, which would have you lose $5.
 Calling it a "donation to the developers" doesn't change anything in the eyes of the law.
 The mod is advertised as paid, and is unlocked with money.
     - The SBE developers also do not seem to understand the EULA, as can be seen [here](https://i.imgur.com/Z0JbcBb.png).
 The section the developer brings up is not the correct section to be looking at and is irrelevant.